 Another reason I don’t can in the same quantity anymore is that there is no such thing as ‘a good price’ for the fruit I used to can so much of.
 This makes it necessary to be more creative in what and how I preserve, and more ready to take opportunities when they come our way.
 It makes it more important for me to have a home garden and to make friends with the fruits and vegetables that want to grow in my part of the world.
 It makes it all the more important for me to find good nutritious food in times of plenty and to learn to preserve the excess of it for times of less.

-In many ways it was easier back then, when I could count on finding peaches for a good price every July.
-All told, thousands of man hours spent in my kitchen by those who would eat later as well as today.
+In many ways it was easier back then, when I could count on finding peaches for a good price every July or August.
+All told, thousands of man-hours were spent in my kitchen by those who would eat later as well as today.
 I am glad I took those opportunities to learn the skill.
 I am glad for all that practice.
 I believe it is an important skill to have.

 I hope you’ll tell me about your experiences, including your successes and failures.
 Failure is just another lesson learned about how not to do it again.
 I’ve had lots of those – you likely will too.